 But what if you find you need additional money?
 Over time, with consistent on-time payments, you may be able to refinance and get a personal loan with new terms, rates, and an increased loan amount.

 Thankfully, bad credit won’t ruin your job search.
 If you aren’t confident about your credit history, getting a steady job could help you with consolidating debt and boosting your credit score.
 After a few paychecks in your bank account, you may then be ready for new low income loans from a different financial institution.

 Personal Loans To Avoid When You Need No Income Loans

 It’s important to remember that not all personal loans are the same.
 While funding like personal installment loans or some bad credit loans can offer convenience and flexibility, others do not.
 Here are some loan options you want to avoid when you need a no income loan.

-Payday loans, or bad credit loans, are a funding option to avoid when looking for no income loans.
+Payday loans for bad credit are a funding option to avoid when looking for no income loans.
 Since payday loans were designed with the borrower’s next paycheck in mind, you may get hooked with high-interest rates and inconvenient loan terms if you commit to a payday loan when you don’t have a job.
 On average, payday loans require the borrower to contribute about 36% of their next paycheck to successfully repay the loan.1 You will most likely get a much more reasonable rate, loan term, and funded amount by going with another option.